Hair Replacement Systems: Do They Work?

 Effectiveness and Cost of Men’s Hair Replacement Systems

-How much you can expect to spend on a men’s hair replacement system depends on the materials, hair, and construction used.
+How much you can expect to spend on a men’s hair replacement system depends on the materials, hair, and construction used to make the piece.

-For example, some methods are so complex they can take six months to create the system properly.
+Some methods are so complex they can take six months to create the system properly — and the costs usually reflect this.

 In cases like these, where a custom plaster mold is made of your scalp before human hair is hand tied into the system, you can expect to spend thousands of dollars.

-In short, the more you spend, the more natural the hair system looks and the longer it lasts.
+In short, the more you spend, the more natural the hair system tends to look and the longer it lasts.

 Hand-tied human hair moves more naturally and allows for more styling options, but you’ll pay more for it — thousands of dollars, in some cases.

-The downside to even the priciest hair replacement systems is they may not be comfortable, and can cause itching or dermatitis.
+The downside to even the priciest hair replacement systems is they may not be comfortable, causing itching or dermatitis.

 Hair Replacement Systems Alternatives